Additional Advice for Inexperienced Researchers

 Farther implies a measurable distance, e.g., I threw the ball farther than before.
 Further is reserved for abstract length, e.g., The financial problem caused further delays.

 Whether or If?

 These two are not interchangeable.
-Whether expresses a condition between two or more things.
+Whether it expresses a condition between two or more things.
 If expresses a condition with no alternatives.
-For example, I do not know whether to collect data or analyze what I already have found, or, I can go on vacation if I have enough money.
+For example, I do not know whether to collect data or analyze what I already have found or, I can go on vacation if I have enough money.

 A needless repetition or redundancy in your writing.
 To iterate again, to maintain focus you have to focus, it was correct or incorrect.

 It's or it’s?